ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/test-services-and-clients.md

 }
 ```

-## Test clients
+## Test with clients

-In cases where a fully fledged client is already defined for a particular service, you can make use
+In cases where a fully-fledged client is already defined for a particular service, and the client is used across your code.
+Now, you want to test your code.
+Here, you can make use
-of `object mocking` to mock the calls to the service and return curated responses to the client.
+of `object mocking` to mock the client calls to the service and return curated responses from the client to test your code.
-It is useful when testing the full extent of the client by mocking responses that are difficult to reproduce in actual scenarios.
+It is useful when testing with the full extent of the client by mocking responses that are difficult to reproduce in actual scenarios.
 It would cover a variety of cases that the client can handle without having the service to be up and running.

 ***Example:***
 The following is a simple example on how mocking can be used to stub responses to services that you